abs-tudelft/sbd/src/getting-started/apache-spark/packaging-your-application-using-sbt.md

 We will not run this code, but submit it to a local Spark "cluster" (on your machine).
 To do so, we require a JAR.
-You can build a JAR using the `package` command in SBT.
+You can build a JAR using the `package` command (or `assembly` to include all dependencies) in SBT.
 This JAR will be located in the `target/scala-version/project_name_version.jar`.

 You can run the JAR via a `spark-submit` container (which will run on local